Bios-Marcel/cordless/README.md

 I also encourage you to report anything you deem a bug, because that means that there might problems with the UX that could still be worked on.
-Obviously feature requests are welcome as well, no matter if those are features that the official discord client has or not.
+Obviously feature requests are welcome as well, no matter if those are features which are already part of the official discord client or not.

 Oh and please try to keep things pragmatic and foul-language free ;)

+If there are specific issues you want to be solved quickly, you can set a bounty on those via [IssueHunt](https://issuehunt.io/r/Bios-Marcel/cordless).
+The full 100% of the bounty goes to whoever solves the issue, no matter whether that's me or someone else.

 If none of those ways of contributing are your kind of thing, feel free to donate something via [Liberapay](https://liberapay.com/biosmarcel/donate).